-- exhaust gases from trucks and mechanization that will be engaged in the works execution, - suspended particles (dust) that will rise from the construction site, transport roads when trucks and mechanization pass, - suspended particles from temporary landfills of stone aggregates.
+- suspended particles (dust) that will rise from the construction site, transport roads when trucks and mechanisation pass, - suspended particles from temporary landfills of stone aggregates.

 Dust, as a consequence of transport and execution of works (excavation, loading and unloading of material), exhaust gases emitted by construction machines and motor vehicles can cause a decrease in air quality in the zone of construction works during the works.
-Impact on air is expected in the area that is several hundred meters away from the location of works.
+Impact on air is expected in the area that is several hundred metres away from the location of works.
 However, a significant impact on local population is not expected, nor violation of law-allowed concentration of emissions into the air.
 Thus all impacts are closely related to the location of works, they are temporary with tendency to restore into original condition upon the termination of works.